Soligenix - Consensus Indicates Potential 135.4% Upside

-Soligenix with ticker code (SNGX) now have 5 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 15 and 2 calculating the average target price we see 6.45.
-With the stocks previous close at 2.74 this would imply there is a potential upside of 135.4%.
-The day 50 moving average is 2.12 and the 200 day MA is 2.01.
-The company has a market capitalisation of $41m.
+Soligenix with ticker code (SNGX) have now 5 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 15 and 2 calculating the mean target price we have 6.45.
+With the stocks previous close at 2.74 this indicates there is a potential upside of 135.4%.
+The day 50 moving average is 2.12 and the 200 moving average now moves to 2.01.
+The company has a market cap of $41m.
 Find out more information at: http://www.soligenix.com

 Soligenix, a late-stage biopharmaceutical company, focuses on developing and commercializing products to treat rare diseases in the United States.
 It operates in two segments, Specialized BioTherapeutics and Public Health Solutions.
 The Specialized BioTherapeutics segment develops SGX301, a novel photodynamic therapy, which has completed Phase 3 clinical trial to treat cutaneous T-cell lymphoma; and SGX942, an innate defense regulator technology that is in Phase 3 clinical trial to treat oral mucositis in head and neck cancer.
 This segment also offers proprietary formulations of oral beclomethasone 17,21-dipropionate, which is in Phase 1/2 clinical trial for the prevention/treatment of gastrointestinal disorders characterized by severe inflammation, including pediatric Crohn’s disease and acute radiation enteritis.
 The Public Health Solutions segment is involved in the development of RiVax, a ricin toxin vaccine candidate, which has completed Phase 1a and 1b clinical trials; SGX943, a melioidosis therapeutic candidate that is in pre-clinical stage for the treatment of antibiotic resistant and emerging infectious diseases; and ThermoVax, a technology in pre-clinical development for thermostabilizing vaccines.
 The company was formerly known as DOR BioPharma and changed its name to Soligenix in 2009.
 Soligenix was incorporated in 1987 and is headquartered in Princeton, New Jersey.